ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

 # Privacy policy

-*Effective March 1, 2021*
+*Effective March 13, 2021*

 The following document describes how Presence Publisher collects and uses your personal data.

-## Which personal data is collected?
+## Which data is collected?

-Presence Publisher regularly collects information about your location in the background, even if it is not running.
+Presence Publisher regularly collects information about your device location in the background, even if it is not running.
 The following information is collected:

 * Whether the currently connected Wi-Fi network name matches a list of network